 Shari Becker | Director of Education Leadership Search Service

 Shari started with the Association Search Service in 2007 serving in the role of Consultant.
-She was promoted to the Director of the Education Leadership Search Service in April of 2013.
-Shari is responsible for working with boards and stakeholders to identify the needs of the district and the attributes a successful superintendent candidate will possess.
-She also recruits and advertises for quality educators for vacancies.
+She was promoted to Director of the Education Leadership Search Service in April of 2013.
+Shari handles recruiting quality educators, facilitating district stakeholder engagement and board work sessions.
+She is responsible for working with boards and stakeholders to identify the needs of the district and the attributes a successful superintendent candidate will possess.
+Shari is knowledgeable in Open Meetings Law and tracks all superintendent openings in Nebraska.
 In addition to her primary role with the Search Service, Shari became a Certified Gallup Strengths Coach in 2018 and assists board members and administration in identifying their Strengths and assessing how to bring out the best in leadership teams.
+She became an ODR Approved Mediator in 2021.
 Shari also oversees the Board Member Awards of Achievement Program at NASB.
-Prior to joining the Search Service, Shari was employed as Chief Operating Officer in charge of staff, at a financial company.
-She has degrees in Administrative Resource Management and 7-12 Business Education.
-Her previous work experience and educational background provide valuable experience in her role as Director.
+Prior to joining the Search Service, Shari provided recruitment, hiring and training services to a local financial company for 13 years.
+She has her Bachelor’s degree in Administrative Resource Management as well as a Post-Baccalaureate in Education.
+Her previous work experience and educational background provide valuable experience in her role as Director of Search Service.
 Shari lives outside of Waverly with her husband Lynn.
-They have two boys; Nathan goes to UNO and Toby is at Waverly High School.
+They have two boys; Nathan goes to UNO and Toby goes to Waverly High School.
 The Becker family enjoys spending time at the lake during the warm months and wishing it was warmer the rest of the months.

 - Why do you do what you do?
 I enjoy assisting educators and those who support public education.
 This position is a good blend of many interests of mine.

 - Favorite Teacher?
 Mrs. Ellermeier – business teacher